 A constant dilemma that points enthusiasts face is finding ways to efficiently meet the minimum spending requirement of the credit cards they have just applied for.

-I hope that the strategies I have outlined in this blog post open up numerous avenues for you to meet your new credit card’s minimum spending requirement (MSR).
+I hope the strategies I have outlined in this blog post open up numerous avenues for you to meet your new credit card’s minimum spending requirement (MSR).

-Please let me know if you have another recommended method or two and I’d gladly add them to this list.
+Please let me know if you have another recommended method or two, and I’d gladly add them to this list.